Welcome Families!

 Location: Hicks Student Center, Welles Dining Hall

-Location: Dewing Hall, Center for Career and Personal Development
+Location: Dewing Hall, Center for Career and Professional Development

 11-11:50 a.m. | Honors Day Convocation